-The Climate Change Committee is responsible for driving climate-related operations, monitoring climate change impacts and the progress of climate performance in the Company, and gathering internal data on

-• The Task Force on Climate-related Financial Disclosures Working Group (TCFD Working Group) is responsible
+- The Climate Change Committee is responsible for driving climate-related operations, monitoring climate change impacts and the progress of climate performance in the Company, and gathering internal data on climate-related innovations. - The Task Force on Climate-related Financial Disclosures Working Group (TCFD Working Group) is responsible for driving information disclosure according to the TCFD recommendations. - The Decarbonization Committee oversees feasibility studies of various projects to reduce GHG emissions.